 The Australian Communications and Media Authority (ACMA) is the organisation that sets laws, regulations, and handles breaches in the Australian communications industry.
 The ACMA produced the SPAM ACT 2003 which is the binding covenant for commercial messaging in Australia.

 SPAM regulations are not created to penalise marketers.
-By following a few simple rules you will actually create better, more effective campaigns that will get far better response rates, all while not damaging to your brand.
+By following a few simple rules, you’ll create better, more effective campaigns that will get far better response rates, all while not damaging to your brand.

 The recipient must clearly be aware that he or she may receive commercial messages in the future.

 As a responsible sender, you must provide an opt-out mechanism.
-This mechanism should be displayed within the message and may include the following variations:
+It should be displayed within the message and may include the following variations:

 The simplest method is reply STOP.
 This gives the user the most direct path to opting out.